volta-cli/volta/README.md

 - Stable tool installation—no reinstalling on every Node upgrade!
 - Extensibility hooks for site-specific customization

-## Installing Notion
+## Installing Jetson

-Read the [Getting Started Guide](https://docs.notionjs.com/guide/getting-started) on our website for detailed instructions on how to install Notion.
+Read the [Getting Started Guide](https://docs.jetson.sh/guide/getting-started) on our website for detailed instructions on how to install Jetson.

-## Using Notion
+## Using Jetson

-Read the [Understanding Notion Guide](https://docs.notionjs.com/guide/understanding) on our website for detailed instructions on how to use Notion.
+Read the [Understanding Jetson Guide](https://docs.jetson.sh/guide/understanding) on our website for detailed instructions on how to use Jetson.

-## Contributing to Notion
+## Contributing to Jetson

 Contributions are always welcome, no matter how large or small.
-Substantial feature ideas should be proposed as an [RFC](https://github.com/notion-cli/rfcs).
+Substantial feature ideas should be proposed as an [RFC](https://github.com/jetson-cli/rfcs).
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

-See the [Contributing Guide](https://docs.notionjs.com/contributing/) on our website for detailed instructions on how to contribute to Notion.
+See the [Contributing Guide](https://docs.jetson.sh/contributing/) on our website for detailed instructions on how to contribute to Jetson.